Gambia says to cut diplomatic ties with Taiwan

-BANJUL Gambia's government will cut diplomatic ties with Taiwan with immediate effect, a statement from President Yahya Jammeh's office said on Thursday.
+BANJUL/TAIPEI Gambia's government will cut diplomatic ties with Taiwan with immediate effect, President Yahya Jammeh's office said, a move which could threaten warming ties between China and Taiwan.

 The small West African state was one of a few African countries, along with Burkina Faso and Swaziland, to recognise self-ruled Taiwan, which China regards as a renegade province to be recovered by force if necessary.